An innovative and diversified independant media group

 The development of GEDEON MEDIA GROUP and its subsidiaries is driven by a shared goal: that of acting as a knowledge broker to guide our understanding of the changes taking place in the world today.

-This guiding principle implies creativity and expertise in delivering content with high added value that can meet new cultural mediation needs and adapt to new delivery platforms.
+This guiding principle calls for creativity and expertise in delivering content with high added value that can meet new cultural mediation needs and adapt to new delivery platforms.
 It is for this reason that GEDEON MEDIA GROUP has become a pioneer in the use of new technologies.

 GEDEON Media Group, a pioneer in the field